-- (b) if he is not a Caymanian, whether he may, or may not, enter the Islands under section 66; and - (c) whether, if he is not, he should be given permission to land in the Islands and for what period and under what conditions, or should be refused permission. - (2) Where a person to whom subsection (1) refers, other than a person to whom section 66 applies, is seeking to land in the Islands, an immigration officer may require him to- - (a) provide evidence of the good character of himself and his dependants; - (b) undergo a medical examination or furnish a medical certificate in respect of himself and his dependants, if any, acceptable to the immigration officer and with such particulars as the immigration officer may consider necessary; and - (c) furnish such other particulars as may, in the opinion of the immigration officer, be relevant to the application. - 71.
-(1) Subject to subsection (4), whoever, disembarking in or leaving the Islands, fails to complete and hand to an immigration officer, immediately on arrival or departure, a disembarkation card or embarkation card, as the case may be, in the prescribed form is guilty of an offence.
+- (a) provide evidence of the good character of himself and his dependants; - (b) undergo a medical examination or furnish a medical certificate in respect of himself and his dependants, if any, acceptable to the immigration officer and with such particulars as the immigration officer may consider necessary; and - (c) furnish such other particulars as may, in the opinion of the immigration officer, be relevant to the application.

+71. (1) Subject to subsection (4), a person who, disembarking in or leaving the Islands, fails to complete and hand to an immigration officer, immediately on arrival or departure, a disembarkation card or embarkation card, as the case may be, in the prescribed form is guilty of an offence.